 Make a start with curry pastes and dried herbs and spices (like lemongrass and kaffir lime leaves) – as well as loose from local markets, it’s easy to find these kind of ingredients nicely packaged up in supermarkets, department stores, and even convenience stores like 7/11, which makes them easier to safely transport over long distances without fear of leakages and the like.
 In supermarkets and department stores, you’ll often also find pre-prepared herb and spice mixes that are ready to thrown as they are into, for example, a tom yum soup.
 One highly recommended place to pick up your pastes is “Namprik Nittaya” near Khao San Road.

-Keen cooks may want to keep a particular eye out for the kind of regional ingredients that can be more difficult to source overseas than run-of-the-mill green and red curry pastes – for example, gaeng hunglay pastes from the north, spices like makhwaen prickly ash powder (which some chefs also add to gaeng hunglay, and which is hard to track down in Bangkok but can be scored at spots like Warorot Market in Chiang Mai), and dried edible flowers like those we use in our workshops at The Market Experience, such as butterfly pea flowers, roselle flowers, bael fruit, and chrysanthemum flowers, which can be steeped in hot water to make delicious herbal teas.
+Keen cooks may want to keep a particular eye out for the kind of regional ingredients that can be more difficult to source overseas than run-of-the-mill green and red curry pastes – for example, gaeng hunglay pastes from the north, spices like makhwaen prickly ash powder (which some chefs also add to gaeng hunglay, and which is hard to track down in Bangkok but can be scored at spots like Warorot Market in Chiang Mai), and dried edible flowers, such as butterfly pea flowers, roselle flowers, bael fruit, and chrysanthemum flowers, which can be steeped in hot water to make delicious herbal teas.